smartwinnr/site-smartwinnr/site/content/post/9-gamification-and-employee-engagement.md

 ### How can gamification help to increase engagement?

-Gamification can be an option to mitigate the 3 challenges mentioned above and drive employee engagement and performance.
+<a href="https://smartwinnr.com/post/psychology-of-sales-gamification/" target="_blank" class="ml_custom_link">Gamification</a> can be an option to mitigate the 3 challenges mentioned above and drive employee engagement and performance.
 The concept of digital motivation that uses game mechanics in a non-game environment to increase engagement is a powerful new tool.
 Gamification taps into basic human impulses – the desire to win, to be recognized and to be rewarded – to drive engagement, modify behavior and ultimately, push performance.

 Gamification often involves quantifying results in real-time.
 For example, a sales agent’s daily wins can be tracked and gamified into a leaderboard.
 This real-time performance feedback acts as a motivator.
 The transparency in performance monitoring also helps top performers engage more.